-9. A key element in the budget preparation process is building in an appropriate allowance for inflation up to 31 March 2019.
-The budget assumes that fuel and utility prices will increase, no other specific allowances have been built into the budget for pay or price inflation.
-Instead, an overall inflation and contingency allowance of £700K has been used.
-If the requirement to increase cash budgets because of pay awards exceeds this provision then either offsetting savings will need to be found elsewhere in the budget, or the additional costs in 2018/19 will have to be funded from reserves.
-In most cases, Budget Managers absorb inflationary pressures within their departmental budgets.
+- 9. A key element in the budget preparation process is building in an appropriate allowance for inflation up to 31 March 2020.
+The budget assumes that fuel, utility and business rates will increase, no other specific allowances have been built into the budget for non-pay price inflation.
+Pay budgets include 2% pay inflation in the year.
+If the requirement to increase cash budgets because of pay awards exceeds this provision then either offsetting savings will need to be found elsewhere in the budget, or the additional costs in 2019/20 will have to be funded from reserves.
+In most cases, Budget Managers absorb non-pay inflationary pressures within their departmental budgets. - 10.
+To assess whether the inflation allowance is adequate it is necessary to consider the impact of both pay and non-pay inflation pressures.
+Any further across the board pay inflation above the 2% allowed for in the 2019-20 budget would increase the pay bill by c. £500k for each additional 1% of pay costs.
+The representatives for the employers and employees on the National Joint Council are currently negotiating fire service pay rates.
+In this context the FBU have recently lodged a pay claim of 17%.
+Any pay increases above 2% would need to be funded by a further call on reserves in 2019-20 and increase savings required beyond March 2020.

-- 10. To assess whether the inflation allowance is adequate it is necessary to consider the impact of both pay and non-pay inflation pressures.
-Firefighters accepted a 1% pay increase in 2016 and the Fire Brigades Union is consulting its members on whether to accept a similar interim offer with effect from 1 July 2017.
-Discussion on higher increases, linked to changes to the Firefighters role map are in progress, and the employers have indicated that any higher increase would need additional government funding or precept flexibility. - 11.
-One indication of the adequacy of the inflation provision is whether it would be sufficient for a similar increase.
-The same level of increase in 2018 across all firefighters would add just £360k to the budget.
-Government expectations are that public sector pay increases will continue to be limited over the next few years.
+- 11. Government expectations are that public sector pay increases will continue to be limited over the next few years.
 Local government has already complied with government pressure, but future increases, perhaps linked to changes in the overall terms and conditions agreements are expected.
 The main pressure within local government is for the lowest paid staff and the move towards increasing the national living wage.
 These changes do not materially affect the Authority's pay bill. - 12.
 The forecast for inflation is increasing with cost pressures associated with the decline in the exchange rate future economic uncertainty.
-There is a risk that external factors such as oil and commodity prices will flow through to the prices of goods purchased by the Authority.
-An overall 4% increase in such costs could add £500k to the Authorities costs.
-Existing contractual arrangements for key items including utilities and personal protective equipment means that price inflation will be limited to significantly less than this amount in 2018/19. - 13.
-In summary, inflationary pressures remain a financial risk to the Authority's budget, but this is manageable within the overall context of the budget and level of General Balances.
+There is a risk that the nature of EU withdrawal and associated future trading conditions will flow through to the prices of goods purchased by the Authority.
+An overall 4% increase in such costs could add £640k to the Authorities costs.
+Existing contractual arrangements for key items including utilities and personal protective equipment means that price inflation will be limited to significantly less than this amount in 2019/20. - 13.
+In summary, inflationary pressures remain a financial risk to the Authority's budget, but this is manageable within the overall context of the budget and level of general balances.
 In addition there is potential for short term cost savings through restricting activity if necessary.